Member, CPAA Board of Directors

 Colby has been an educator and designer for various schools throughout North Carolina.
 He resides in Cincinnati, Ohio where he works as a Sales and Marketing Representative and is Battery Coordinator at Milford High School.

-2018 is Colby’s fifth season with ConneXus and he couldn’t be more excited to see where this family is headed!
+2019 is Colby’s sixth season with ConneXus and he couldn’t be more excited to see where this family is headed!

 Aaron began playing snare drum at the age of eleven in the Louisville Pipe Band.
 He continued to play snare drum with the South Oldham HS marching band, where he developed an interest in drum corps.

 He went on to march DCI with The Glassmen, The Bluestars, and The Bluecoats.
 Aaron earned a bronze and gold medal with The Bluecoats, where he aged out as the drumline section leader in 2016.
 Aaron marched WGI with Tates Creek Indoor, concluding his marching percussion career with Rhythm X.

 Aaron graduated from Eastern Kentucky University with a bachelor’s degree in music, and currently resides in Louisville, Kentucky.